Tripeptide-29 (200mg)

 Tripeptide-29 and Platelet Aggregation

-Collagen-related peptides that contain a glycine-proline-hydroxyproline repeat motif and are considered to be cross-linked through cysteine residues which may stimulate platelet aggregation and secretion through glycoprotein VI (GPVI) receptors.
+Collagen-related peptides that contain a glycine-proline-hydroxyproline repeat motif are considered to be cross-linked through cysteine residues, which may stimulate platelet aggregation and secretion through glycoprotein VI (GPVI) receptors.
 GPVI is a platelet receptor that scientists believe to be crucial in blood clotting or hemostasis.
 It is a transmembrane glycoprotein that appears to be primarily expressed on the surface of platelets, which are blood cells involved in blood clotting.
-GPVI is a member of the immunoglobulin (Ig) superfamily of proteins and is composed of two subunits called alpha and beta.
-The alpha subunit is considered to contain the collagen-binding site, while the beta subunit is responsible for signaling within the platelet.
+GPVI is a member of the immunoglobulin (Ig) superfamily of proteins, comprised of two subunits called alpha and beta.
+The alpha subunit is considered to contain the collagen-binding site, while the beta subunit is deemed responsible for signaling within the platelet.
 When the GPVI receptor binds to collagen, it may trigger a series of events that lead to the activation of platelets and the formation of a blood clot.

-Studies suggest that the non-cross-linked form of glycine-proline-hydroxyproline, or Tripeptide-29, may possibly induce tyrosine phosphorylation of the tyrosine kinase Syk and phospholipase C gamma2 (PLCgamma2) in platelets.(9) This ultimately may stimulate platelet aggregation to stop or prevent bleeding.
-Overall, the researchers report that Tripeptide-29, “present as a repeat motif is sufficient to activate the platelet collagen receptor GPVI” and may stimulate the formation of thrombi to prevent excessive bleeding.
+Studies suggest that the non-cross-linked form of glycine-proline-hydroxyproline, or Tripeptide-29, may induce tyrosine phosphorylation of the tyrosine kinase Syk and phospholipase C gamma2 (PLCgamma2) in platelets.(9) This may ultimately stimulate platelet aggregation to stop or prevent bleeding.
+Overall, the researchers report that Tripeptide-29, “present as a repeat motif, is sufficient to activate the platelet collagen receptor GPVI,” and may stimulate the formation of thrombi to prevent excessive bleeding.

 Tripeptide-29 peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.